-This country-specific Q&A provides an overview to Merger Control laws and regulations that may occur in Peru.
+This country-specific Q&A provides an overview of Merger Control laws and regulations applicable in Peru.

 In Peru, the Defense of Free Competition has as its main normative base Legislative Decree 1034 – Law of Repression of Anticompetitive Behaviors (hereinafter, LRCA), which establishes an ex post control of anticompetitive conducts, such as abuse of dominant position and horizontal and vertical collusive practices, in order to promote economic efficiency in markets for the welfare of consumers.
 The National Institute for the Defense of Competition and Protection of Intellectual Property – INDECOPI applies the LRCA in all sectors of the economy, except in the public telecommunications services sector where the Supervisory Body of Private Investment in Telecommunications – OSIPTEL is the entity competent to apply the LRCA.

 Likewise, in terms of defense of competition, in the case of the electricity sector, Peru has ex ante (prior) control of business concentration operations, regulated by Law 26876 – Electricity Sector Anti-monopoly and Anti-Oligopolistic Law – and by the norms that regulate this Law (Supreme Decrees 017-98-ITINCI and 087-2002-EF).
 However, to date, Peru does not have a general corporate merger control system applicable to all sectors of the economy that allows control of structures in the market.

 In this context, INDECOPI is the agency in charge of the general application of competition policies in the country, including the application of Law N° 26876 – Electricity Sector Anti-monopoly and Anti-Oligopolistic Law (hereinafter, Law N° 26876), through its Commission for the Defense of Free Competition in first instance; and, through the Special Court for the Defense of Competition of the INDECOPI Tribunal, in the second instance of review.